Gradient penalty from a maximum margin perspective: Implications of the Maximum Margin Framework on GANs

-In GANs, the dynamics of the game depends in great part on $||\nabla_{x_2} f(x_2)||$ where $x_2$'s are samples from the fake, or generated, distribution (not to be confused with $x_{(2)}$, see Section~\ref{sec:notation} for definition).
-This is because the generator only learns through the discriminator/critic and it uses $\nabla_{x_2} f(x_2)$ in order to improve its objective function.
-Thus, for stable training, $||\nabla_{x_2} f(x_2)||$ should not be too big or too small.
-There are two ways of ensuring this property in this example: we can either i) fix the gradient norm to 1 or ii) fix $y w_1 x_{(1)} = 1$.
-Both solutions lead to $w_1=1$.
-The former is the approach taken by soft-margin SVMs and the latter is the approach taken by hard-margin SVMs.
+In GANs, the dynamics of the game depends in great part on $\nabla_{x_{f}} f(x_{f})$ where $x_{f}$'s are samples from the fake, or generated, distribution.
+This is because the generator only learns through the discriminator/critic and it uses $\nabla_{x_{f}} f(x_{f})$ in order to improve its objective function.
+Thus, for stable training with a fixed or decreasing learning rate, $||\nabla_{x_{f}} f(x_{f})||$ should not be too small.

-This means that, in order to get stable GAN training, maximizing a margin is not enough.
-We need to ensure that we obtain a solution with a stable non-zero gradient around fake samples.
-Thus, it is preferable to solve the penalized formulation from equation \eqref{eqn:7} and choose a large penalty term $\lambda$ in order to obtain a small-gradient solution.
+The above means that, in order to get stable GAN training, we need to ensure that we obtain a solution with a stable non-zero gradient around fake samples.
+Thus, it is preferable to solve the penalized formulation from equation \eqref{eqn:6} and choose a large penalty term $\lambda$ in order to obtain a small-gradient solution.

-When the gradient norm is 1 everywhere, the only solution is a linear classifier which leads to the gradient being fixed everywhere.
-In this case, the placement of the margin may not be particularly important for GAN stability since the gradient is the same everywhere (although we do still obtain an MMC).

-When we have a non-linear classifier and we impose $||\nabla_{x} f(x)|| \leq 1$ through $g(z)=\max(0,z-1)$, the gradient norm will fade toward zero as we move away from the boundary.
-Thus, in this case, obtaining a maximum-margin solution is important because it reduces the risk of vanishing gradients at fake samples.
-To see this, we can consider our simple example, but assume $f(x)=\text{sigmoid}(w_1 x_{(1)}+w_0)$ (See Figure~\ref{fig:fig2}).

-We can enforce $||\nabla_{x} f(x)|| \leq 1$, by choosing $w_1 \leq 4$.
-We let $w_1 = 4$ because it leads to the best classifier.
-The maximum-margin boundary is at $x_{(1)}=0$ (which we get by taking $w_0=0$; blue curve in Figure~\ref{fig:fig2}); for this choice, we have that $f(x_1)=.02$ and $f(x_2)=.98$ for real and fake samples respectively.
-Meanwhile, if we take a slightly worse margin with boundary at $x_{(1)} = \frac{1}{4}$ (equivalent to choosing $w_0=-1$; red curve in Figure~\ref{fig:fig2}), we have that $f(x_1)=.01$ and $f(x_2)=.95$ for real and fake samples respectively.
-Thus, both solutions almost perfectly classify the samples.
-However, the optimal margin has gradient $.07$, while the worse margin has gradient $.03$ at fake samples.
-Thus, the maximum-margin provides a stronger signal for the generator.
-Had we not imposed a gradient penalty constraint, we could have chosen $w_1 = 8$ (green curve in Figure~\ref{fig:fig2}) and we would have ended up with vanishing gradients at fake samples while still using a maximum-margin classifier.

-In summary, imposing $||\nabla_{x} f(x)|| \approx 1$, as done in WGAN-GP, may be helpful because it approximately fixes the gradient to 1 everywhere which stabilizes the generator's training.
-However, it imposes a strong constraint (linear discriminator) which only leads to a lower bound on Wasserstein's distance.
-Meanwhile, imposing $||\nabla_{x} f(x)|| \leq 1$, as we suggested to properly estimate Wasserstein's distance, may be helpful because it reduces the risk of having no gradient at fake samples.

-\subsection{Are certain margins better than others?}
+\subsection{Are certain Margins better than others?}